Marine Mammal Observer Association (MMOA) Constitution

 12.1 Every member of the Association has a right to receive a copy of the constitution.

-12.1 This constitution shall not be altered or rescinded except at a General Meeting of the Association, and then only with the majority consent of at least two-thirds of the members present entitled to vote.
+12.2 This constitution shall not be altered or rescinded except at a General Meeting of the Association, and then only with the majority consent of at least two-thirds of the members present entitled to vote.
 Amendments should be in the hands of the Secretary at least 21 days before the meeting at which the change is to be discussed.
+Minor amendments can be made by the Executive Committee without a membership vote.